GoogleChrome/web.dev/src/site/content/en/blog/signin-form-best-practice/index.md

 <figure class="w-figure">
   <img src="./missing-field-firefox-android.png" alt="Screenshot of desktop Firefox and Chrome for Android showing 'Please fill out this field' prompt for missing data." width="600">
-  <figcaption class="w-figcaption">Prompt and focus for missing data, desktop Firefox and Chrome for Android.</figcaption>
+  <figcaption class="w-figcaption">Prompt and focus for missing data, desktop Firefox and Chrome for Android.
+(The screenshots show Firefox 76 and Chrome 83.)</figcaption>
 </figure>